J.P. Morgan Self-Directed Investing Review

 Pros

 - J.P.
-Morgan delivers top-notch research and impressive, digestible insights, especially if you’re diving into stocks, funds, or macro trends.
+Morgan delivers top-notch research and impressive, digestible insights.

 Cons

-- Navigating through Chase’s banking portal can feel like an obstacle course.
+- Navigating Chase’s banking portal can feel like an obstacle course.

 Range of investments